hyosung11/Launch-School/Courses/journal.md

 08:55 Practice, practice, practice!

 10:56 Got stuck on a problem that Laurent gave me.
 He's patient with me.
 I think I figured it out by reverse-engineering the problem.

+18:28 Is there nothing prior to this in my notes today?
+After dinner back to my list of methods.